 Read time: 5.5 minutes

-When the COVID-19 pandemic hit the U.S. last year, its disruptive effect on the global supply chain was swift.
-Arguably few were impacted more than healthcare workers, who not only found themselves on the frontlines of a dangerous health crisis, but who also were suddenly without enough medical supplies to protect themselves as they fought through it.
+When the COVID-19 pandemic hit the U.S. last year, its disruptive effect on the global supply chain was swift. arguably few were impacted more than healthcare workers, who not only found themselves on the frontlines of a dangerous health crisis, but who also were suddenly without enough medical supplies to protect themselves as they fought through it.

 It’s a moment Terry Guirey remembers vividly.
-It was Jan.
+It was jan.
 27, 2020, and Terry had just landed in Dallas following a week-long cruise.
-As she worked her way through the airport terminal, her cell phone began to ring.
-And ring.
-And ring.
+As she worked her way through the airport terminal, her cell phone began to ring. and ring. and ring.

 “It all happened so fast – I’d gone from a relaxing getaway to suddenly fielding call after call about healthcare providers looking for face masks and other PPE,” she says.

-Within a matter of weeks, Terry and her team found themselves facing what would become the most demanding and complex moment of their careers.
+Eithin a matter of weeks, Terry and her team found themselves facing what would become the most demanding and complex moment of their careers.

 *